 Note: The protocol supports more cryptographic algorithms than the ones listed above.
-Those other algorithms are not covered by this evaluation and should be disabled or not used when running the evaluated configuration.
+Those other algorithms are not covered by this evaluation and shall be disabled when running the evaluated configuration.

-2. Performing user authentication using the standard password based authentication method the TOE provides for users (Password Authentication Method as defined in chapter 5 of [SSH-AUTH]) (SC1.5).

-Note: The protocol also supports other authentication methods (e. g. certificate based authentication) but those are not within the scope of this Security Target.
-This Security Target requires password based authentication and therefore the SSH v2 server should be configured to accept this authentication method only.

-3. Checking the integrity of the messages exchanged and close down the connection in case an integrity error is detected (SC1.6).
+- 2. Performing user authentication using the standard password based authentication method the TOE provides for users (Password Authentication Method as defined in chapter 5 of [SSH-AUTH]) (SC1.5). - Note: The protocol supports also other authentication methods (e. g. certificate based authentication) but those are not within the scope of this Security Target.
+This Security Target requires password based authentication and therefore the SSH v2 server should be configured to accept this authentication method only. - 3.
+Checking the integrity of the messages exchanged and close down the connection in case an integrity error is detected (SC1.6).